Adjectives

 Do not use the accusative after the verb "to be" or its equivalents.

-Adjectives agree with the nouns they qualify: they take the same -j and -n endings.
+Adjectives agree with the nouns they qualify, taking the same -j and -n endings:

-Esperanto expresses other case relationships through the use of prepositions.
-The English possesive is rendered by de:
+Esperanto expresses other case relationships with prepositions.
+The English possessive ('s) is rendered by de ("of"):

 - La libroj de mia frato. – My brother's books.